Clinical oncologist, Neil Bayman, explains what lung cancer is, the main types, risk factors, stages and common treatments available to you.

 Further tests for lung cancer

 If tests show you have lung cancer, your specialist will arrange further tests.
-These can help find out more about your general health and the stage of the cancer:
+These may be to help with the staging of lung cancer.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).